Program accreditation questions

 The outcome of the peer review does not affect an accreditation decision by the ADC.
 However, an education provider may choose to bench mark their program against world’s best practice for kudos and reputation of the program.
 Peer review could be used to show external input from the profession is used in the design and management of the program in accordance with Accreditation Standard 2 – Academic governance and quality assurance processes are effective.

-The ADC may include more than one specialist assessor in the SET for the review of a particular program if a greater breadth of experience is needed.
+The ADC may include more than one specialist assessor in the Accreditation Team for the review of a particular program if a greater breadth of experience is needed.
 The ADC also has in place its Second specialist accreditation assessor guidelines.
 These explain how specialist academies or societies may nominate a second assessor to support the primary ADC specialist assessor during the accreditation process if they wish to do so.
 You can view the guidelines here.

 There is, as you might expect, a lot of overlap.
 However, there are also differences between the accreditation standards and the requirements for peer review.
 The accreditation standards are threshold standards setting out the expectations of an accredited program for graduates to achieve the necessary outcomes to practice competently.